cotarr/irc-hybrid-client/README.md

 web server configuration settings.
 The settings may be stored as properties in the "credentials.json" file, or the settings may be defined as environment variables or entries in the .env file.
+Only one method can be used at a time.
+If the credentials.json file exists, it will be parsed for settings, otherwise the environment variables will be parsed for settings.

 To use the credentials.json file: